svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why this rule is important**: To meet the private endpoint design.

-**How to fix the violation**: Please add the missing private endpoint API path and operations to the swagger.
+**How to fix the violation**: Please add the missing private endpoint API path and operation to the swagger.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [ARM](#arm-violations): [Errors](#arm-errors) or [Warnings](#arm-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)